-Ormat is the world's only vertically integrated We offer expansive support to our clients, both onsite geothermal company, and for most of our and remotely, including services to upgrade existing geothermal power plants, we are responsible systems and the supply of spare parts to help ensure for exploration, development, drilling, design, we are providing continuous, reliable renewable energy manufacturing, construction, and operation. power and solutions.
-By operating our own fleet of geothermal and Customer service at Ormat is managed by our After recovered energy generation power plants, we Sales and Product Support Group, a part of the Business can ensure that any new technology, or any Development and Sales Group.
-The Product Support modification implemented in our design, is first department collects, addresses, and manages relevant tested and approved in our own facilities and requests from our various customers around the world. only then will be delivered to our clients.
-This Ormat prides itself on its strong base of repeat customers, way, our customers benefit from our modular, which is attributed to the strength of our energy solutions flexible approach and our extensive experience and technology and the quality of our customer service in applying a variety of different products and relations.
-We conduct regular, proactive communications solutions-all designed for simple transportation, with our customers, and as a Company that is both an installation, operation, and ongoing maintenance. operator and equipment manufacturer, we have the We manufacture most of the power-generating unique advantage of sharing our operational experience and providing a better experience for customers.
+Ormat is the world's only vertically integrated geothermal company, and for most of our geothermal power plants, we are responsible for exploration, development, drilling, design, manufacturing, construction, and operation.
+By operating our own fleet of geothermal and recovered energy generation power plants, we can ensure that any new technology, or any modification implemented in our design, is first tested and approved in our own facilities and only then will be delivered to our clients.
+This way, our customers benefit from our modular, flexible approach and our extensive experience in applying a variety of different products and solutions-all designed for simple transportation, installation, operation, and ongoing maintenance.

-unit equipment components used in our power plants.
+We manufacture most of the power-generating unit equipment components used in our power plants.
 We seek to acquire any equipment that we do not build ourselves from select, top-quality, trusted suppliers.
 Ormat is ISO 9001 and ISO 14001 certified, and our manufacturing facilities also meet the standards of the American Society of Mechanical Engineers (ASME) and the European Pressure Equipment Directive (PED).
 Many electric utilities around the world have also recognized Ormat as an approved supplier.
 Ormat's design and manufacturing standards meet the requirements of the applicable European Commission directives, and therefore, we are entitled to carry the CE marking that denotes conformity with health, safety, and environmental protection standards for products sold within the European Economic Area.